 Or in the books.
-There’s lots of answers in the books.
+You’d be amazed how many answers about the books are in the books.
 Really.

 When are we going to see something new?

-Second, there’s a solid argument to be made that the majority of my fan base is audiobook listeners.
-Audible knows this, too, so when they heard about Dead Moon and Terminus they made me an extremely generous offer for exclusive rights, meaning both of them would be audiobook only for the first six months they were out.
-Then I’d be free to do what I want with them.
+There’s a lot of evidence that says the majority of my fan base is audiobook listeners.
+Audible knows this, too, so when they heard about the rough ideas for Dead Moon and Terminus they made me an extremely generous offer for exclusive rights, meaning both books would be exclusively theirs for the first six months they were out.

-Yeah, I know it made some of you grind your teeth.
-Sorry if you weren’t an audiobook listener (for whatever reason) and it left you out of the loop for a bit.
-My agent and I talked a lot about the pros and cons of doing of those deals.
+And I know that made some folks grind their teeth.
+I’m honestly sorry if you weren’t an audiobook listener (for whatever reason) and it left you out of the loop for a while.
+My agent and I talked a lot about the pros and cons of those deals.
 In the end, I really wanted to tell those stories and that was the overall best way to do it.
 Again, I’m sorry if it put you in a bad spot.

-Do you make more money if I buy your books in a certain format?
+Do you get more money if I buy books in one format rather than another?